Freestampmagazine - Stamp Collecting Blog - Philatelic blog about stamps an more

 On behalf of all authors of Freestampmagazine and PostBeeld’s staff we wish you a happy new year.
 Make it a good one!

-69 total views, 2 views today
+80 total views, no views today

 The unique Snaefell Mountain Railway, built during 1895, is located on the eastern coast of the Isle of Man, running from the village of Laxey to the summit of Snaefell, the only mountain on the Island.
 The line still operates with the majority of its original Victorian rolling stock in daily seasonal use.